 2.6.4 Appeals/Grievance Committee: This committee is appointed by the Dean to investigate and decide upon all grievance matters, both academic and non-academic.
 The members include two students, two faculty members, and two staff members.

 2.6.5 Plagiarism Review Board: LTS makes use of a Plagiarism Review Board (PRB) to review plagiarism violations and to determine penalties for these violations.
 When a case of plagiarism arises, a committee is formed.
 The committee will consist of two faculty, one or two students (at least one from the pertinent degree program), and the Dean (ex officio and the convener).

 2.7.1 An Ecumenical Tradition: Lexington Theological Seminary is an ecumenical seminary of the Christian Church (Disciples of Christ), enjoying official connections with eleven regions.
 Consistent with the Disciples’ historic commitment to Christian unity, the Seminary is intentionally ecumenical with almost thirty percent of its enrollment coming from other denominations.
 The faculty, staff, and trustees are likewise ecumenical, having members from various traditions.

 2.7.2 Accreditation: Lexington Theological Seminary is accredited by and a charter member of the Association of Theological Schools, the official accrediting agency for theological institutions in the United States and Canada (10 Summit Park Drive, Pittsburgh, PA 15275; 412/788-6505).
-The accreditation is for the Master of Divinity, Master of Arts, Master of Arts in Pastoral Studies, and Doctor of Ministry degrees.
+The accreditation is for the Master of Divinity, Master of Theological Studies, Master in Pastoral Studies, and Doctor of Ministry degrees.

 2.7.3 Academic Partnerships and Agreements: The Seminary enjoys multiple course and degree program partnerships with other institutions.
 (See Section 6.0, Relationships with Other Institutions, for details on each program and registration procedures.)